-Brave Browser Review 2018 | Deep-Dive into Brave & BAT Token
+Brave Browser Review 2020 | Deep-Dive into Brave & BAT Ecosystem

 What is Brave Browser?

-The current digital advertising model is a broken system that only benefits intermediaries, with Google and Facebook taking 73% of all ad revenue.
+The current digital advertising model is a broken system that only benefits intermediaries, with Google and Facebook taking 73% of all ad revenue generated.
 Conversely, ads and trackers cost internet users as much as 50% of their mobile data every month, reduce battery life by up to 21% and violate privacy.
 Furthermore, publishers see only a small portion of ad revenue while advertisers suffer from fraud and ad blockers.

 What is the Basic Attention Token?

 Brave blocks all ads and trackers by default, which greatly speeds up loading times and improves privacy for the user.
 However, you can still change your preferences to allow specific ads and trackers on sites of your choosing.
-In return, you can recieve BAT tokens from advertisers.
-Brave Payments anonymously tracks what sites you visit and how long you spend on them.
-You can then choose to reward publishers for producing great content by making a monthly donation.
-Find out more about the ecosystem in our detailed Brave browser review below.
+For some sites, especially news outlets, this can be a pretty staggering number of ads and trackers blocked!